Difference Between Product Marketing and Service Marketing?

 Returnability

-Products often come with the flexibility of returns or exchanges if they fail to meet buyer expectations.
+Products often come with the flexibility of returns or exchanges if they fail to meet the buyer's expectations.
 Hence, retailers also offer return policies that allow dissatisfied buyers to get a refund or replacement.

 Expiration